 - Benzoyl Peroxide.

-These ingredients can irritate the skin and cause skin flare-ups or skin rash.
+These ingredients can irritate the skin and cause skin flare-ups or skin rashes.
 Avoid using any product that has any of those ingredients if you wanna your skin to look healthy and clear.

 A Good Step-By-Step Skin Care Routine For Sensitive Skin: